Ivan Golub

 Ivan Golub (born January 10, 1989) is a Ukrainian professional boxer.
 As an amateur he competed with the team of Ukraine alongside Oleksandr Usyk, Vasyl Lomachenko, and Oleksandr Gvozdyk.

 He currently fights in the Welterweight Division, ranks as the 24th-best Welterweight in the world, and is the #1 ranked Ukrainian in the Welterweight division by BoxRec.
-Golub has many impressive wins against stars like Eric Walker and Lanardo Tyner.
+Golub has many wins against stars like Eric Walker and Lanardo Tyner.

 Golub has been nicknamed “The Volk,” as the Russian translation translates into Wolf.
 Golub has a knockout-win ratio of 76%, and 24% of his wins have come by decision.

 Amateur career

 As an amateur, Golub had many outstanding results.
 He had a record of 270–32 before he transitioned into his professional career.
 He was a five-time Ukrainian National Champion in his amateur career.

 Golub has competed in significant amateur events, including the Junior World Championships in 2006 and the World Championships in 2009.
 In these two events, Golub successfully secured the bronze medal in both events.

 In 2012, Golub fought in the World Series of Boxing tournament.
 This league was organized by the AIBA.
 He competed in the middleweight division, winning all five bouts.